The Shawshank Redemption (1994)

 Warden Samuel Norton: [to Hadley] Give him another month to think about it.

-Head Bull Haig: Don't make me come down there now!
-I'll thump your skull for you!
+Head Bull Haig: Don't make me come down there or I'll thump your skull for you!

 [Still no answer.
 Glaring, Haig stalks down the tier, clipboard in hand.
 His men fall in behind]

-Head Bull Haig: Dufresne, dammit, you're putting me behind!
+Head Bull Haig: Damn it, Dufresne, you're putting me behind!
+I got a schedule to keep!
 You better be sick or dead in there, I shit you not!
+You hear me?